Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 3. ARS for Nexthop Groups (L3 traffic)
     * Confirm that ARS correctly applies to nexthop groups for Adaptive Routing.
-    * Validate per prefix matching.
+    * Validate per nexthop matching when port is enabled for ARS.
-    * Validate per nexthop matching.
+    * Validate per nexthop not-matching when port is disabled for ARS.
     * Validate NHG creation via routeorch and nhgorch.
     * Validate ARS enable on new/existing nexthop groups.
     * Check load balancing when overload single member